By Wendy Stoltz / Last Modified On January 15, 2023

 - Stir just until combined.

 - Drop topping by tablespoonfuls onto filling.
-If desired press the dough down to make it flat.
+If desired, press the dough down to make it flat.
 Bake as directed.

 These steps match the photos above and are for illustration purposes.
 Please see the printable recipe below for the full ingredients and directions.

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.
+The best method really is to weigh the gluten-free flour, but I don't have the ingredient weights for all my recipes yet.

-To make this gluten free peach cobbler dairy-free, simply replace the milk in the cobbler topping with your favorite dairy-free milk.
+To make this gluten-free peach cobbler dairy-free, simply replace the milk in the cobbler topping with your favorite dairy-free milk.
+We've used almond milk and flax milk.

 If you can't have cornstarch, or you've run out, you can also use arrowroot to make the peach cobbler filling.